Barinzaya/CoreRation/README.md

 ## What's missing?

-- [ ] Background monitoring for ensuring that newly-created processes are assigned the correct affinities.
+- [x] Background monitoring for ensuring that newly-created processes are assigned the correct affinities.
+- [ ] Better reset functionality (i.e. restore to original priorities and affinities, rather than just resetting all affinities to all cores).

 ## Also Consider: